Tuition & funding

 Fully-qualified candidates are required to complete a minimum of 90 credits.

-Taken from doctoral-level studies INDI courses OR from any regularly scheduled graduate courses with permission of the INDI Director.
+credits of Coursework taken from doctoral-level studies INDI courses OR from any regularly scheduled graduate courses with permission of the INDI Director.

 Students are required to complete a minimum of 9 credits in regularly scheduled graduate courses, including a research methodology seminar in their first or second year.
 The latter seminar explores methodological issues relevant to the principal area of the student's research.
 It is chosen in consultation with the student's principal supervisor from among the numerous courses in methodology offered by different departments at Concordia University.

 • INDI 885 Doctoral Comprehensive Examination (3.00) • INDI 887 Doctoral Thesis Proposal (3.00) • INDI 890 Doctoral Research and Thesis (66.00)

 Priority will be given to complete applications submitted by the deadline.
 In some cases, programs may continue to accept applications as long as there is space available.

 International students: Considering the waiting period involved in meeting the entry requirements to Canada and Quebec, we strongly encourage international applicants to apply early and submit supporting documents prior to the deadline.

 Tuition and fees of the program may depend on your student status, among other key factors.
 Estimate these costs based on the most common situations.